The information on this page answers the following questions:

 What is 311?

 The call center is open 24 hours a day, 365 days a year.
-Residents can also use this number to report a missed scheduled service, inquire about city agency phone numbers and hours of operation, and pursue other customer service-related items.
+Businesses, residents, and visitors can contact 311 to report a missed scheduled service, inquire about city agency phone numbers and hours of operation, and pursue other customer service-related items.

 You should call 311 to request city services and information.